Mount Royal Cougars: Women's hockey

 The Cougars women's ice hockey program first began play for the 2001–02 season and won five conference titles in their 11 years in the Alberta Colleges Athletics Conference.
 The team plays home games at the Flames Community Arena.
 After seeing initial challenges upon moving to the Canada West conference of CIS, the Cougars first qualified for the playoffs in 2017 where they lost to the Manitoba Bisons.
 The team won their first playoffs series in 2020 after defeating the Saskatchewan Huskies in the quarter-final and then went on to beat the Calgary Dinos in the semi-final before losing the Canada West final to the Alberta Pandas.
 As a conference finalist, the Cougars qualified for their first U Sports women's ice hockey championship tournament in 2020 and won their opening game, but the remainder of the tournament was cancelled due to the COVID-19 pandemic in Canada.
+The Cougars won the 2023 U Sports Women's Ice Hockey Championship as the 8 seed in the tournament, capturing their first national title.

 Men's soccer

 The Cougars men's soccer team won three national titles and 13 conference titles as members of the Alberta Colleges Athletics Conference.
 The Cougars first qualified for the playoffs in 2015 and played in the conference Final Four in 2019.
+The Cougars won their first Canada West Championship on their home field against the UBC Thunderbirds on 4 November 2023, winning the game 1-0.
 The team plays home games at Mount Royal Field.